melezhik/swat/intro.md

 Result: FAIL
 ```

-As expected a login request failed as we did not provide credentials for successful login.
-Let's change request , adding necessary parameters:
+Now we've got the point - we did not provide credentials for successful login.
+Ok, let's change request, adding necessary parameters for POST /login:

 ```